pyOpenSci/python-package-guide/TRANSLATING.md

 ```

-The first line, which starts with `#:` is a reference to the original source file and line number from which the text was extracted.
-This is useful for finding the context of the text in the guide.
+The first line of an entr starts with `#:` and is a reference to the original source file and line number from which the text was extracted.
+This is information will be useful for finding the context of the text in the guide.

-Each entry has two parts:
-- `msgid`: The original English text.
-- `msgstr`: The translated text.

-Translating an entry is simple, you just need to add the corresponding translated text to the `msgstr` field.
-Make sure to keep the quotes around the translated text.
+The `msgid` field contains the original English text that needs to be translated.
+The `msgstr` field is where you will enter the translated text.
+This field might contain text if someone else already translated the entry.

 ```po